 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Virgil Flowers #6 series and is a This thriller is a hardcover edition that was published by G.P.
+It is part of the Virgil Flowers #6 series and is a thriller that was published by G.P.
 Putnam's Sons on October 2, 2012 and has 387 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Rules of Prey, Shadow Prey, Eyes of Prey, Winter Prey, Silent Prey, Mind Prey, Night Prey, Sudden Prey, Easy Prey, Chosen Prey, Mortal Prey, Naked Prey, Hidden Prey, Broken Prey, Invisible Prey, Phantom Prey, Wicked Prey, Storm Prey, Buried Prey, Silken Prey, Stolen Prey, Field of Prey, Gathering Prey, Dark of the Moon, Heat Lightning, Rough Country, Bad Blood, Shock Wave, Deadline, Storm Front, Extreme Prey, Escape Clause, The Fool's Run, Deep Freeze, The Empress File

 detective mystery thriller series (and loosely affiliated with the Lucas Davenport series).
 This revolves around Virgil, a laidback detective who enjoys the hunt, writes outdoors articles, and loves indie bands.
 It takes place in Minnesota in early April.

 It starts bad and only gets much, much worse.
 The things people will do for money *shakes head*.